WEIC

 WEIC (1270 AM) was a radio station licensed to Charleston, Illinois, United States.

+History

 The station signed on for the first time December 12, 1954 as WEIC, built by Charleston resident Jack Owens, who took a disability settlement from an injury suffered while working for the railroad, and used it to build the radio station.
 The station signed on with 1,000 watts of power on 1270 kHz operating during daytime hours only, from studios, transmitter and towers located at the same place they were when the station ceased operations—2560 West State Street (on what was formerly Illinois Route 16, now Illinois Route 316) on Charleston's northwest side.

 The station was owned by Friendly City Broadcasters, which was a partnership of Jack Owens and Betty Jane Owens.
 Owens' family was involved in the operation of the station as well.
 Owens owned the station thru the 1960s, and they also began the work to file an application with the Federal Communications Commission to add nighttime service with 500 watts and 3 additional towers.

 WEIC-FM 92.1 signed on the air on October 1, 1965, providing the first FM radio station in Charleston.
 In 1967, the station was sold to Community Communications Associates, along with its FM sister station.

 In December 1971, the station dropped the MOR format that it had been airing in favor a top 40 format.
 The station was extremely popular with the students at Eastern Illinois University, also located in Charleston.

 In 1972, under the ownership of John Hurlbut and Rusty Russell who was also the general manager at the time, WEIC finally received authority to transmit on 1270 full-time.

 WEIC was purchased by Withers Broadcasting in 1975.
 By 1979 the station was again airing a MOR format.
 In 1980, the station was sold to Macomb Broadcasting Co., along with its FM sister station, for $700,000.
 By 1984, the station was airing a country music format.
 In 1984, the station was sold to Steve Garman, along with its FM sister station, for $628,000.
 The station would continue airing a country music format until March 1992, when the station adopted a talk radio format.
 WEIC-FM was sold to the Cromwell Group, Inc., which owns stations in Mattoon and Effingham, Illinois, in 1993.